RisenCrypto/RisenCrypto.github.io/_posts/2021-8-11-QuadraticSieve.md

 $X^2 - Y^2 = (X+Y)(X-Y)$

+**From Fermat's Factorization to Kraitchik & then Dixon's Factorization**

 To factor $N$ we look for an integer $b$ such that $N + b^2$ is a perfect square.

 i.e. $N^2 + b^2 = a^2$